 In the grand scheme of things, I was lucky.
 I was the stereotypical eating disorder patient—an underweight, white woman, refusing to eat, and terrified of weight gain.
 My disorder was noticed, and I got treatment.
 Most people are not as fortunate.
-I’m an active duty physician and psychiatry resident who still struggled to get the care I needed under TRICARE despite the help of an engaged team of healthcare providers and intimate personal knowledge of the healthcare system.
+I’m a military physician and psychiatry resident who still struggled to get the care I needed under TRICARE despite the help of an engaged team of healthcare providers and intimate personal knowledge of the healthcare system.
 If I found the process so challenging, despite all of these advantages, how can we expect our junior sailors and soldiers to navigate this system for themselves and their families?

 Finding providers who take insurance and have experience treating eating disorders is possibly more challenging than recovery itself.
 Given the number of affected individuals, this is surprising.
 Roughly 30 million Americans will be affected by an eating disorder in their lifetime—that’s nearly 1 in 10.
 Within the military it is estimated that 1/3 of active duty females are at risk for developing eating disorders and 1/5 of children of active duty servicemembers are also at risk—a rate 3 times higher than their civilian peers.
 Early recognition and prompt treatment are crucial and can change the disease trajectory, but that’s nearly impossible right now.
 Ironically, not treating an eating disorder is more expensive to the U.S. economy and government than treating it.
 A recent report from Harvard University’s STRIPED, Academy for Eating Disorders, and Deloitte Access Economics estimated that eating disorder cost society and the American economy $64.7B per year.